M.Ed. in Special Education

 Length of Program

-Candidates with a teaching certificate and at least one year of teaching experience as the teacher of record take one year to complete the program on a full-time basis and two years to complete the program on a part-time basis.
-Candidates with less than one year of teaching experience or without a teaching certificate can work with an advisor to determine which deficiencies are needed prior to beginning coursework in the program and to develop a timeline for program completion.
+Candidates with a teaching endorsement on their Professional Educator License (PEL) and at least one year of teaching experience as the teacher of record take one year to complete the program on a full-time basis and two years to complete the program on a part-time basis.
+Candidates with less than one year of teaching experience or without a teaching credential can work with an advisor to determine which deficiencies are needed prior to beginning coursework in the program and to develop a timeline for program completion.
 For candidates entering the program directly from Loyola's undergraduate teacher preparation program, a summer practicum experience may be available as well.
 Following initial advising upon acceptance to the program, please contact your program advisor to schedule a meeting to determine your final curriculum plan.
 Candidates have five years from acceptance to complete the program.
 (See SOE Policy: Time Limit for Degree Completion)

 Program and State Requirements

-All candidates must pass the Illinois Test of Basic Skills to advance past their first semester of enrollment.
-Candidates in all programs leading to Illinois certification are also required to pass an Illinois State Criminal Background Check.
-Policies and procedures for receiving Illinois certification must be met.
+All candidates must pass the Test of Academic Proficiency (TAP) to advance past their first semester of enrollment.
+Candidates in all programs leading to Illinois license are also required to pass an Illinois State Criminal Background Check.
+Policies and procedures for receiving Illinois licensure must be met.

 Curriculum Plan: Completion of the M.Ed. degree program in Special Education requires 33 semester hours, consisting of 9 classes plus a full semester of student teaching/practicum, and completion of the impact on student learning project and professional practice profile at the end of coursework.
 The classes are sequenced for full-time day students and part-time evening students.
 Candidates also are required to be available for up to 6 observation days at school sites per class, per semester (during non-student teaching/practicum semesters).
 Candidates apply for student teaching/practicum one year prior to experience.